JetJadeja/Tanzine/README.md

 ### More Information
 The Code behind Tanzine was made in just 3 hours (we've added more features, though). **This means that the Tanzine code isn't pretty.
 The Development team is going to work on fixing this**.

+## Please join our Discord server for help or ways to get involved: https://discord.gg/4aWwGQ4
-The Discord server, which isn't currently available to join has a discord bot allowing you to run Tanzine code directly from Discord.
-Whenever an error is not covered by Tanzine, the bot **will create an issue in the repository**!
+The server has a Discord bot (called Tater) allowing you to run Tanzine code directly in Discord, and see the output as a response message from the bot.
+- Whenever an error is not covered by Tanzine, the bot **will create an issue in the repository**!
+- Mention the bot by typing `@Tater` for instructions!

 # Dev Team
 The core dev team currently consists of: